GlobePH/KawayBackend/README.md

 ```

 ### GET /routes/near/{latitude}/{longitude}
 Finds all routes near a given latitude and longitude.
 “Near” is defined as <100 meters away.
+The waypoints need to be "snapped to roads" using the Google maps API to look good, with interpolation set to "true".

 #### Output
 ```js